MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/client-access/Set-PopSettings.md

 This example specifies the certificate that contains mail.contoso.com is used to encrypt POP3 client connections.

-**Note**: For single subject certificates or a SAN certificates, you also need to assign the the certificate to the Exchange POP service by using the Enable-ExchangeCertificate cmdlet.
+**Note**: For single subject certificates or a SAN certificates, you also need to assign the certificate to the Exchange POP service by using the Enable-ExchangeCertificate cmdlet.
 For wildcard certificates, you don't need to assign the certificate to the Exchange POP service (you'll receive an error if you try).

 ## PARAMETERS